-- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice offered longer appointments for patients with a learning disability. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
-Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.
+- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice had provided the time and resources for their nurse practitioner to develop a system which identified and supported homeless patients.
+The system devised helped homeless patients to secure timely appointments at the practice, including an urgent appointment system if appropriate - The practice offered longer appointments for patients with a learning disability. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours. - The vulnerable patients lead GP (which included patients aged over 75 years) held a management session monthly to update patient lists, protocols, perform searches, perform medication safety actions, and liaise with other health professionals. - A nurse practitioner at the practice had achieved a Royal College of General Practitioners (RCGP) award for nurse of the year 2015.
+The practice had provided the time and resources for their nurse practitioner to develop a system which identified and supported homeless patients.
+The system devised helped homeless patients to secure timely appointments at the practice, including an urgent appointment system if appropriate.